 During the early days of my shag cut, tying my bangs and front layers into a teeny-tiny knot on top of my head got me through many a yoga class.
 So I thus assumed this would be a solid choice for a session at Y7, a bicoastal yoga studio that I love for its tough, candlelit flows and bumping playlists.
 This ’do used to require some intricate maneuvering, but now that my hair is a little longer, it’s pretty straightforward: I simply gather the top half of my hair into a ponytail, fold it in half, and secure the loop with an elastic.
 Simple and foolproof.
 Or so I thought…

 It’s really hard to feel zen in Warrior II when you’re peeling sweaty hair off your forehead.
-Y7’s classes are slightly heated and definitely intense, and while this hairstyle might have been fine for a lower-key Vinyasa—especially when my hair was about three inches shorter—it was not doing it for me that night.
+Y7’s classes are slightly heated and definitely intense, and while this hairstyle might have been fine for a lower-key vinyasa—especially when my hair was about three inches shorter—it was not doing it for me that night.
 I’ll give it a couple of measly points for still looking cute after class, but other than that, it was a fail as far as this challenge is concerned.
 Womp womp.

-This was definitely the least sightly post-class look of the three, but frizz and flyaways aside, it definitely served its purpose—my layers miraculously stayed put during class, even through several rounds of jumping jacks.
+This was definitely the least sightly post-class look of the three, but frizz and flyaways aside, it definitely served its purpose—my layers miraculously stayed put during class, even though several rounds of jumping jacks.
 I can’t take complete credit for my tight braiding skills—I’m guessing the sizeable dose of R+Co’s Outer Space Flexible Hairspray ($29) I used beforehand is really the responsible party here.

 And then there’s the other bonus of wearing braids: When you take them out, you’re left with perfectly tousled waves.
 Since I had to head straight to the office after class, it was a nice alternative to throwing my hair up into a bun or ponytail.